 Participants should always carry the Cultural Vistas-issued health insurance card with them.
 If participants are in an accident or need medical attention unexpectedly, they will need to show proof of coverage under a health insurance policy.
 Except in the event of potentially life threatening medical emergencies, clinics, doctors, and hospitals will ask to see the health insurance card before treatment is administered.
 Procedures for payment of medical treatment vary, but participants should expect to have at least some out-of-pocket costs for each medical treatment they receive.

 The fee is $70 per month and provides coverage from program start date to end date.
 Please note that if you extend your training program, you must purchase additional months of health insurance.
-Likewise, if your program ends early, you may request a reimbursement for any full, unused months.
 Payment in full for insurance is due with the application.

 Participants who earn income from a U.S. source must pay federal, state, and local income taxes.
 State income tax rates vary (and some states do not have an income tax), but the federal income tax is indexed by the level of the wage.
 Participants should expect to pay about 25 percent of their gross salary in federal income taxes.
 The organization will automatically deduct federal and state income taxes from the paycheck.
 Participants do not pay Social Security and Medicare taxes (FICA) or Federal Unemployment tax (FUTA) because they are not eligible for these benefits.